 Murray-Smith, D.J.
 (1986) System identification and computer simulation - an integrated approach to the modelling of complex systems.
-In: 2nd European Simulation Congress, 9-12 Sep 1986, Antwerp, Belgium.
+In: 2nd European Simulation Congress, Antwerp, Belgium, 9-12 Sep 1986, pp. 3-9.

 Full text not currently available from Enlighten.